 We were subject to the Statute of Chunghwa Telecom Co., Ltd. prior to our privatization.
 Although we have been privatized since August 2005, the Statute of Chunghwa Telecom Co., Ltd. was still effective until December 24, 2014.
 The Legislative Yuan approved the abolishment of the Statute of Chunghwa Telecom Co., Ltd. on December 9, 2014, and the President of the ROC approved the abolishment of Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
-The abolishment of the Statute of Chunghwa Telecom Co., Ltd. did not and will not have any material impact on our company.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.
+The abolishment of the Statute of Chunghwa Telecom Co., Ltd. effective from December 24, 2014.